ValentinaVidot/...Reminisce/README.md

-# ...Reminisce — Care Platform
+# ...Reminisce - Care Platform

 > 💙 Caring for those who cared for us

 **...Reminisce** is a web-based care platform designed to support individuals diagnosed with dementia and their caregivers.
-It provides regular cognitive memory tests to track mental health over time, sends medication reminders, monitors daily well-being, and enables quick access to emergency contacts — all in one place.
+It provides regular cognitive memory tests to track mental health over time, sends medication reminders, monitors daily well-being, and enables quick access to emergency contacts, all in one place.

 ---